vectorgrp/sil-kit/docs/api/lin.rst

 - *master*, *slave*, *slave1*, and *slave2* are of type
   :cpp:class:`ILinController*<ib::sim::lin::ILinController>`.
 - *timeEndOfFrame* indicates the end of frame time stamp when using the VIBE NetworkSimulator.
-A time stamp can also be provided when initiating a transmission through :cpp:func:`ILinController::SendFrame()<void ib::sim::lin::ILinController::SendFrame(Frame, FrameResponseType, std::chrono::nanoseconds)>` or
+A timestamp can also be provided when initiating a transmission through :cpp:func:`ILinController::SendFrame()<void ib::sim::lin::ILinController::SendFrame(Frame, FrameResponseType, std::chrono::nanoseconds)>` or
   :cpp:func:`ILinController::SendFrameHeader()<void ib::sim::lin::ILinController::SendFrameHeader(LinIdT, std::chrono::nanoseconds)>`.